ral-facilities/inventory-management-system-api/README.md

 #### Performing forward migrations

-Before performing a you can first check the current status of the database and any outstanding migrations using
+Before performing a migration you can first check the current status of the database and any outstanding migrations using

 ```bash
 ims-migrate status